 Latest Official Travel Advice

-In line with guidance issued by the state of California and the city of San Francisco, the Consulate General of Ireland, San Francisco, is gradually reopening our office on a phased basis.
-At the present time, our public office remains shut.
+In line with guidance issued by the state of California and the city of San Francisco, the Consulate General of Ireland, San Francisco, is operating under the auspices of the public health and social distancing regulations in place locally.

 Consulate officers remain on call to assist as we have been during the pandemic.
 We would ask that, if you are in need of emergency assistance, you contact the Consulate through our website "Contact us" form: https://www.dfa.ie/irish-consulate/sanfrancisco/contact-us/